 Communication or talking to other people and understanding what others say is very important in your life.
-If people did not communicate, we wouldn't be able to know what others wanted, what to do or where to go.
+If people did not communicate, we wouldn't be able to know what others wanted, what to do, or where to go.

 If the feelings are happy, they might make you overly spunky or giddy.
-If you have pent-up feelings, talk to someone about them.
-Or we suggest running laps for your friends' and parents' sake!
+If you have pent-up feelings, talk to someone about them – alternatively, we suggest running laps for your friends' and parents' sake!

-Communication involves talking and listening--they go hand in hand.
-Relationships are two-sided; each person has a responsibility to make themselves heard and to hear other people.
+Communication involves talking and listening – they go hand in hand.
+Relationships are two-sided: each person has a responsibility to make themselves heard and to hear other people.
 If you are always listening, or if you are always talking, the relationship is not balanced.

 Decide the best outcome you would be satisfied with, and work to achieve your goal.
 A key to successful communication is not to blame the other person.
 Use "I" statements instead of "you" statements.
 Express how you feel instead of blaming the other person.
 Setbacks may occur, but keep working at it!